Flotomate/product_docs/source/installation-guide/upgrade-guide/update-product-license.rst

 How to Update Product License
 *****************************

-Describes Steps to Update Flotomate License
+Describes Steps to Update Motadata License

 Prerequisite:
 =============